Table of Contents

 - ignore any policy or decision implemented by Didacte in connection with the status of your account, such as a temporary or permanent suspension or similar restrictions;

-- Use Didacte’s Website, services, applications, or tools while (i) being unable to legally bind yourself by contract, or (ii) being subject to a temporary or permanent suspension preventing you from doing so;
+- Use the Website while (i) being unable to legally form a binding contract, or (ii) being subject to a temporary or permanent suspension preventing you from doing so;

 - bypass or tamper with Didacte’s pricing structure or invoicing process, or with the fees and commissions owed to Didacte;

-- disclose, sell, rent, or distribute to third parties any information related to a User.
+- disclose, sell, rent, or distribute to third parties any Confidential Information related to a User.

 You must ensure that your access code and password remain confidential at all times and are never disclosed to anyone.

-You are solely responsible for the activities carried out through the use of your access code and password, Didacte having no obligation whatsoever to verify the true identity or authority of any person entering said access code and password.
+You are solely responsible for the activities carried out through the use of your access code and password, and Didacte shall have no obligation whatsoever to verify the true identity or authority of any person entering said access code and password.
 In other words, you shall be bound by any use of your electronic profile, even if such use occurs without your knowledge or consent.

-In such a context, you acknowledge that Didacte will at no time and in no circumstances whatsoever be held liable for losses or damages stemming from any kind of use of your access code and password by a third party.
-Should Didacte ever act on the basis of instructions given by yourself or any person using your access code and password, you shall defend, indemnify, and hold Didacte harmless in regards to any claims, losses, or expenses incurred following the use of your access code and password – whether or not your authorized it.
+You acknowledge that Didacte will at no time and under no circumstance whatsoever be held liable for losses or damages stemming from any kind of use of your access code and password by a third party.
+Should Didacte ever act on the basis of instructions given by yourself or any person using your access code and password, you shall defend, indemnify, and hold Didacte harmless against any claims, losses, or expenses incurred following the use of your access code and password – whether or not you authorized it.